- Study at Deakin

 ... and Limit your search result to the Library catalogue:

-Find articles quickly by searching 'Discover More', a Google-like search engine that allows you to search across multiple databases simultaneously.
+Find articles quickly using Library Search, a Google-like search engine that allows you to search across multiple databases simultaneously.

 If you need to find Scholarly (peer reviewed) articles, select the Scholarly (peer reviewed) check box on the left hand side of the search results screen:

 You can see the limits you have applied, listed at the top left of your results.